PrachiSharmaPS/BuzzHive/README.md

   },
 ```

-## Register
+### POST /register
 To use the app, users need to register for an account by providing their name, email, and password.
+`Endpoint: BASE_URL/register`
 ## Login
 Once registered, users can log in to the app using their email and password.
+`Endpoint: BASE_URL/auth/login`
 ## Profile
 Users can create a profile by providing their personal information, such as their name, bio, and profile picture.